 Why Data Quality Is a First-Principles Problem

 Raw alternative data is rarely investment-ready when it arrives.
-Web-sourced data contains inconsistencies, formatting variations, and gaps introduced by source changes or extraction failures.
-Transaction data panels vary in coverage and sampling methodology, and these differences are not always disclosed upfront.
-Satellite imagery requires significant processing before it yields structured, interpretable signals.
+Web-sourced data carries inconsistencies, formatting variations, and gaps introduced by source changes or extraction failures.
+Transaction panels vary in coverage and sampling methodology, and those differences are not always disclosed upfront.
+Satellite imagery needs significant processing before it yields structured, interpretable signals.

-The quality of the investment signal you extract from alternative data depends entirely on the quality of the data pipeline behind it.
-A dataset that appears comprehensive on delivery can contain systematic biases, silent coverage gaps, or stale records that go unnoticed without rigorous validation.
+The quality of the signal you extract depends entirely on the quality of the pipeline behind it.
+A dataset that looks comprehensive on delivery can hide systematic biases, silent coverage gaps, or stale records that go unnoticed without rigorous validation.

-Industry-standard quality assurance for alternative data involves multiple layers: automated validation (checking for structural consistency, expected field coverage, and anomaly detection), combined with human expert review for complex or high-stakes datasets.
+Industry-standard quality assurance for alternative data runs in layers: automated validation (checking for structural consistency, expected field coverage, and anomaly detection), combined with human expert review for complex or high-stakes datasets.
 Multi-layer validation is the standard for data that influences investment decisions, not a premium feature.

-Before integrating any alternative dataset, data teams should ask: How does the provider validate data quality?
+Before integrating any dataset, we tell data teams to ask three questions: How does the provider validate data quality?
 How are source changes detected and handled?
 What is the documented error rate, and how are discrepancies resolved when they occur?

 Material Non-Public Information (MNPI)